alexander-katrompas/ajax-js-jquery/README.md

 # form-validation-js-jquery

 There are two complete simple websites (1 page each) in this repository.
-To use any of them, place the files from any one of the folders in the root of your local project or in your public_html directory and load the index.html page in your browser.
+To use either of them, place the files from either of the folders in the root of your local project or in your public_html directory and load the index.html page in your browser.